Mlawrence95/attention_and_transformers/README.md

 \end{pmatrix})
 $$

-The softmax of $-\infin$ is 0, so a real set of values may look like,
+The softmax of $-\infty$ is 0, so a real set of values may look like,

 $$
 \text{softmax}(A) = \begin{pmatrix}